LorePep/blog/content/page/about.md

 **Startups**

 While finishing my PhD I started to work as a Data Analyst at Neuromuscular Dynamics.
 The startup focuses on dexterity analysis for various medical conditions and sports performance.
-There I was (and still am) managing the whole analysis software stack (backend, frontend, reporting and the analysis itself).
+There I was managing the whole analysis software stack (backend, frontend, reporting and the analysis itself).

 In 2017 I joined Blue Vision Labs, a London-based startup, developing the next-gen of augmented reality.
 There I mainly worked with Computer Vision and benchmarking large-scale AR systems.
 Also, my interest in distributed systems grew bigger, to the point that I switched my role from Research Engineer to Software Engineer.